-Altenberg was our first stop after the Christmas break, and marked the beginning of the European leg of the World Cup Season.
+Altenberg was our first stop after the Christmas break and marked the beginning of the European leg of the World Cup Season.
 It’s located in East Germany and is notorious for being one of the hardest tracks in the world.
 I also had my first crash here!
-Crashing in a bobsled is quite the experience – you can be travelling at speeds of up to 80 mph, and so when you flip, it happens in the blink of an eye and it takes you a second to figure out what’s going on!
+Crashing in a bobsled is quite the experience – you can be traveling at speeds of up to 80 mph, and so when you flip, it happens in the blink of an eye and it takes you a second to figure out what’s going on!
 Luckily, your body immediately goes into survival mode, and other than the burning sensation you get when you’re being dragged along the ice, it’s not as horrific as you may imagine.
 We also have great safety gear, never sliding without our Kevlar™ burn vests and BMW helmets.
 Jaz and I placed 9th here in Altenberg.

 My Point6 sock of choice for week 3 was the Ski Park Medium OTC.
 It was a little colder than it had been, and so these socks provided great warmth and were nice and padded for those tough training days!

-Königssee means ‘the King’s lake’, and is home to one of the most beautiful lake’s I’ve seen – Lake Königssee.
-It’s located right at the bottom of the bobsled track, and so we got to see it every day coming to, and leaving, the track.
+Königssee means ‘the King’s Lake’, and is home to one of the most beautiful lake’s I’ve seen – Lake Königssee.
+It’s located right at the bottom of the bobsled track, and so we got to see it every day coming to and leaving, the track.
 Another landmark you can see from Königssee’s track is the Kehlsteinhaus, or the Eagle’s Nest.
 It was one of Hitler’s retreats back in the 1930’s, and is still open as a tourist site.
 It’s closed for visitors over the winter due to the snow, but is certainly quite an engineering feat nestle atop the mountain ridges!
 I did not race this week.

 My favorite Point6 socks this week were the Compression Wave.
-As I wasn’t racing, I got some much needed recovery in – and these knee high compression socks were perfect for it.
+As I wasn’t racing, I got some much-needed recovery in – and these knee high compression socks were perfect for it.
 They give just the right amount of ‘squeeze’, leaving your legs less sore and raring to go in no time!

 St Moritz, Switzerland